tel: +48 888 99 98 98

 • In other words, thanks to the shiny coating of nickel, gold, or silver, the element acquires an aesthetic appearance,

-• Wide application in the industry of new technologies – are used in hard drives, electric drive mechanisms, medical devices or other highly developed apparatuses.
+• Key role in modern technologies – find application in hard drives, electric drive mechanisms, medical equipment or various technologically advanced devices.

 Disadvantages of neodymium magnets: